abhipnw07/abhipnw07/README.md

 - 👋 Hi, I’m @abhipnw07
 - 👀 I’m interested in Web developing
 - 🌱 I’m currently learning Python
-- 📫 How to reach me :instagram: @minorcatcher:
+- 📫 How to reach me
+-           :my instagram: @minorcatcher
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Im broke :)

 <!---
 abhipnw07/abhipnw07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.